seancdavis/seancdavis-com/www/src/blog/posts/2015-06-15-how-to-use-paper-trail-as-an-activity-feed.md

 ---
 title: How To Use Paper Trail As An Activity Feed
-description: "That whole killing two birds with one stone approach might just work in using PaperTrail as an activity log, at least in simpler projects."
+description: That whole killing two birds with one stone approach might just work in using PaperTrail as an activity log, at least in simpler projects.
 tags:
   - ruby-on-rails
+image: /blog/default/default-blue-03.png
 ---

 If you're here, I assume you already know about [the PaperTrail gem](https://github.com/airblade/paper_trail).
 If not, check it out, it's a powerful way to track changes on records within a model.